gsk-git/ecrp_cpp/README.md

 ![Game Screenshot](res/esro.png)

-# 🕹️ Tile World Game (C++ / SFML)
+# 🕹️ ESRO Game

-Welcome to the **Tile World Game**, a procedurally generated 2D tile-based world built using **C++** and **SFML**.
+Welcome to the **ESRO**, a procedurally generated 2D tile-based world built using **C++** and **SFML**.
 Inspired by sandbox games like Minecraft, this project demonstrates chunk-based world generation, Perlin noise terrain, dynamic camera systems, and modular architecture — all from the ground up.

 ---